Beelzebarb/sft/README.md

 	- Only happen under deterministic runs, using --fast which enables parallel calculations, storms do not occur.

 These behaviors are not programmed.
-They emerge from the model itself, from locality, force, and motion alone.
+They emerge from the model itself — from locality, force, and motion alone.

 ---